rosunbade221/UserManagementSystem/README.md

 # sampleLoginWithSpringBootMysql

-1. git clone repo: gradle eclipse in directory to download dependencies and then import in eclipse.
+1. git clone repo
+2. run 'gradle eclipse' in project directory on terminal to download dependencies and then import in eclipse.
 2. change the followings in application.properties
--spring.datasource.username=root
--spring.datasource.password=fuseprospector
+(a)spring.datasource.username=root
+(b)spring.datasource.password=